gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

 Most notably, a URL to an OCI repository containing gardenlet's Helm chart is included.

 On reconciliation, gardenlet downloads the Helm chart, renders it with the provided values, and then applies it to its own cluster.
-Hence, in order to keep a gardenlet up-to-date, it is enough to bump the OCI URL for the Helm chart.
+Hence, in order to keep a gardenlet up-to-date, it is enough to update the tag/digest of the OCI repository ref for the Helm chart.
 This way, network connectivity to the cluster in which gardenlet runs is not required at all (at least for deployment purposes).

 An example `Gardenlet` resource looks like this: